 The cml:boundingbox feature allows contributors to box objects of interest directly on an image for any use case.
-The output format of these annotations is a JSON array of the x,y coordinates of each labeled box.
+The top left corner of the image is the origin (0,0).
+The output format of these annotations is a JSON array of the x,y coordinates of each labeled box with the origin (0,0) in the top left corner.
 This tool can be used with our Graphical Editor or Code Editor as mentioned in the following article.

 Fig. 1: Image with bounding box annotations